 This small bay is located at the northern part of Osa Peninsula.
-Drake Bay is said to be a port used by Sir Francis Drake in the 16th century, after whom the bay is named, and is also believed ot be the location of one of the British pirate’s fabled hidden treasures.
-For tourists, it is a above all a stunning destination where you can try your hand at snorkeling, kayaking, scuba diving, sports fishing, swimming, horseback riding, bird watching and hiking.
+It is a stunning destination where you can try your hand at snorkeling, kayaking, scuba diving, sports fishing, swimming, horseback riding, bird watching and hiking.
 While Drake Bay is the northern entrance, Cabo Matapalo is the southern point.
 This is a truly remote piece of nature with stunning jungle and ocean.

 Uvita may be small, but it is famous for two big things.
 The Whale Tail Beach, and the Envision Festival.
 The beautiful golden sands and swaying palm trees feature tropical rain forest right up to the sand.
 From here you can take the famous whale watching tours in the hope to spot the Humpback whales, whale sharks, dolphins and Bryde´s whales at Marino Ballena National Park.
 If you are up for a bit of extra fun, visit the Uvita waterfall.
 Perhaps not the most grand waterfall in Costa Rica, but the only one that is also a natural water slide!